dseeni/TechArtDemos/README.md

 #### Integrating new applications

-Integrating new applications requires two steps.
+Integrating new applications requires the following steps
 <ol>
 <li> Binding UI commands to API commands</li>
 <li> Parsing the target programs hotkey syntax to that of the Key Map Visualizer</li>
-<li> Parsing -> the target programs hotkey syntax to autohotkey for overrides</li>
+<li> Parsing the target programs hotkey syntax to autohotkey for overrides</li>
+<li> Output a native hotkey file for integration into the host program</li>
 </ol>

+### Example

+#### Understanding Photoshops .kys file
-Look at Photoshop's configuration file reverse engineer the data storage format and ordering derive 3 main command types
+Reverse engineer the data storage format and ordering derive 3 main command types
-	static unique id
+- static unique id
-	dynamic no unique id
+- dynamic no unique id
-	tools stackable groups vs non stackable
+- stackable tool groups vs unique tools

-Flood the UI with all possible keycombinations
+Flood the UI with assignments to any desired command

 Build a map between UI representation of a command and its internal xml storage representation determine a sort order for left vs right handed artists